 - Try to make successful people feel guilty as a means of manipulation.

 - Support revolution and violence.

 - Are focused on power struggles in this life.

 - Use the language of individual rights but believe these can be trampled if they benefit the collective greater good.

-- Believe they are the climax of a natural evolutionary process of progress and liberation in ideas and society in history and those who oppose them are on the wrong side of the inevitable progress of history.
+- Believe they are the climax of a natural evolutionary process of progress and liberation in ideas and society in history.
+Those who oppose them are on the wrong side of the inevitable progress of history.

 - Believe the core problem is systematic social environment rather than individual sin.
 They believe that if the social problems are fixed, individual people will come right.

 - Are willing to make temporary compromises with opponents to gain time to push their agenda, which they will always later break.

 - Were formulated by non-Talmudic white male Ashkenazi German Jewish intellectuals (principally Karl Marx, Herbert Marcuse respectively).